 Include a photo

 Before we talk about this, you need to understand that caution is very important here.
 You should certainly proceed with it that’s for sure!

 Adding a photo to your CV could make or break your chances.
 It really does depend on the role you’re applying for, and also how the picture looks.
 Not everybody is great at choosing a good picture of themselves, so always seek a second opinion.

 It’s not just good quality paper that you need when printing out your CV – you also need a great printer.
 Your whole application needs to be wrapped in a bow and smelling like roses.
 Ideally you should role out a red carpet and have it hand delivered to the manager by Richard Branson.

 OK, OK, so we took that a little bit too far.
 But you get the idea!

 Line up the staple at the top.
 It’s a simple detail that won’t be noticed if you get it right, but stands out like a sore thumb when you do a sloppy job.
 A quick, but very simple and effective tip!

 Writing a cover letter is a great way to setup and introduce your CV.
 It adds a nice touch to your overall application, and tells the employer you are serious.
 Other applicants will not have written one, so you are already one step ahead of them.

 However, it has to be professionally written otherwise you will actually damage your chances.
-For more information on how to write a cover letter, please click here.

 Choosing a photo for your CV template